411 East Wisconsin Avenue

 - Her experience in biomedical technologies includes nerve stimulation devices, ablation devices, tissue stabilizer devices, immunoassay devices and systems, laparoscopy devices, orthopedic and prosthetic devices, patient monitoring devices, cardiopulmonary bypass machines, vein harvester systems, prosthetic heart valves, wound healing methods, and implantable cardiac devices.

-- Her experience in mechanical technologies includes pumps and pump controllers, electrochemical filtration devices, membrane bioreactors, ultraviolet filtration, thermoelectric module systems, water softeners, lawnmowers, key and lock devices, ignition systems, latch devices, paper converting systems, air conditioning systems, electrical enclosures, fire suppression systems, cable management devices, and water rides.
+- Her experience in mechanical technologies includes pumps and pump controllers, electrochemical filtration devices, membrane bioreactors, ultraviolet filtration, thermoelectric module systems, water softeners, lawnmowers, key and lock devices, ignition systems, latch devices, paper converting systems, air conditioning systems, electrical enclosures, fire suppression systems, and cable management devices.

 - Her experience in electrical and software technologies includes electro-mechanical control systems, electric motors and drive systems, lighting products, Internet and communication-related technologies, banking and financial systems, and business methods.